ShauryaMathur/business-simulator/README.md

 Simulation Engine (RPC): All business logic for the startup simulation is encapsulated within PostgreSQL RPC functions (`advance_turn`, `reset_game`).
 This ensures the client cannot manipulate outcomes (e.g., granting extra cash) and keeps the simulation model protected on the server.

 Zero-Trust Security (RLS): Implemented Row Level Security (RLS) on `public.games` and `public.game_history`, scoped to `auth.uid()`.
-This ensures that even with the public API key, users are restricted to their own data and helps mitigate IDOR-style access risks.
+This ensures that even with the public API key, users are restricted to their own data.

 Edge-Level Route Protection: Utilized Next.js `proxy.ts` route interception to guard `/dashboard` and redirect authenticated users away from `/login` and `/signup`.
 This prevents unauthorized dashboard access before render and avoids auth-related layout flash.